All Episodes

 Sean Hannity Show.

-Sean, if you want to be a part of the program.
+Toll-free, it is 800-941-Sean, if you want to be a part of the program.

 These toxic chemicals, this thing is getting worse and worse and worse.

-This this train derailment in Ohio, at the border of Ohio and Pennsylvania, in the small Ohio town carrying more toxic chemicals than initially reported.
+This train derailment in Ohio, at the border of Ohio and Pennsylvania, in the small Ohio town carrying more toxic chemicals than initially reported.

-Uh we're not getting a full uh a full rundown in terms of the the it total impact on the economy, although there was an article out today saying, you know, there's as many as 3,500 dead fish and and many other animals falling sick, and we don't know the impact that people may have had in terms of human suffering and in human impact health-wise, as it relates to all of this.
+We're not getting a full rundown in terms of the total impact on the economy, although there was an article out today saying, you know, there's as many as 3,500 dead fish and many other animals falling sick.

-I don't know, because he couldn't, he was known as Pothole Pete in in South Bend, Indiana for not fixing potholes.
+I don't know, because he couldn't, he was known as Pothole Pete in South Bend, Indiana for not fixing potholes.

-Uh listener was great qualifications to be transportation secretary.
+Listen to his great qualifications to be transportation secretary.

-We've also had a personal love of transportation ever since childhood.
+I've also had a personal love of transportation ever since childhood.

 More than once as a college student, I would convince a friend to travel nearly a thousand miles back to Indiana with me on Amtrak.

-Though I know that in this administration, I will at best aspire to be the second biggest uh train enthusiast around.
+Though I know that in this administration, I will at best aspire to be the second biggest train enthusiast around.

 I spent a spring break in graduate school aboard a cargo ship studying there.

-That that that's the extent of your experience.
+That's the extent of your experience?

 Wow, pretty pathetic.

-Anyway, rather than being on the ground with people in Ohio to get to the bottom line uh and and how widespread is the potential environmental disaster here.
+Anyway, rather than being on the ground with people in Ohio to get to the bottom line and how widespread is the potential environmental disaster here, he's nowhere to be found.

-Buddha judge made no mention of the Ohio train derailment while speaking at this conference yesterday morning.
+Buddha Judge made no mention of the Ohio train derailment while speaking at this conference yesterday morning.

-Uh, but again, he did have Time to find out and say that too many white people work in construction.
+But again, he did have time to find out and say that too many white people work in construction as if, you know, what does that have to do with his job anyway?

 Putting all of that aside.

-Uh and this derailment is yet another example why, but this is not the only derailment in recent weeks.
+And this derailment is yet another example why, but this is not the only derailment in recent weeks.

 We had two more yesterday.

-Uh anyway, Diana, thank you for being with us.
+Anyway, Diana, thank you for being with us.

 It's great to be with you, Sean.